gsaurabh98/tkinter_calculator/README.md

 # Calculator #

-##  This calculator is used to perform basic mathematics calculation.
+##  This calculator is used to perform basic mathematic calculations.
     Addtion, Subtraction, Multiplication and Division

 Libaray Used: tkinter